voidspace/voidspace.github.io/advanced-python.md

 1. REGULAR EXPRESSIONS AND STRING PROCESSING

-    Various advanced examples of using Python for working with text processing, including unicdoe, byte-strings, everything the string class has to offer and how to make the best of regular expressions.
+    Various advanced examples of using Python for working with text processing, including the absolute minimum every developer should know about unicdoe and byte-strings, everything the string class has to offer and how to make the best of regular expressions for pulling structured data of text and byte oriented data.

 2. Understanding Python Assignment